openclimatefix/quartz-frontend/README.md

 # Solar electricity Nowcasting

 This is a "meta-repository" for [Open Climate Fix](https://openclimatefix.org/)'s solar electricity nowcasting project.
-See [this great Wired article about OCF's solar electricity forecasting work](https://www.wired.co.uk/article/solar-weather-forecasting) for a good intro to the problem.
+See [this great Wired article about OCF's solar electricity forecasting work](https://www.wired.co.uk/article/solar-weather-forecasting) for a good intro to solar electricity nowcasting.

-# What is solar electricity nowcasting?

-The plan is to collaboratively build the world's best near-term forecasting system for solar electricity generation :)   We'll do this by using state-of-the-art machine learning and 5-minutely satellite imagery to predict the movement of clouds over the next few hours, and then use this to predict solar electricity generation.
+The plan is to enable the community to build the world's best near-term forecasting system for solar electricity generation, and then let anyone use it! :)   We'll do this by using state-of-the-art machine learning and 5-minutely satellite imagery to predict the movement of clouds over the next few hours, and then use this to predict solar electricity generation.

 The term "nowcasting" just means "forecasting for the next few hours using statistical techniques".